bg-write/candyfloss-flask/README.md

 ## The Problem

-As a music journalist, I read a lot of media.
-Social media is an easy way to keep track of new links from my favorite writers and outlets found on various types of media: websites, newsletters, video channels, and more.
+As a music journalist, I read _a lot_ of media.
+Social media is an easy way to keep track of new content from my favorite writers and outlets throughout various types of media: websites, newsletters, video channels, and more.
 I'm trying to spend less time on social media.
 So I thought: is there a way to still see all the links I want without the baggage of social media?

 ## The Solution